Syd Rapson: Other work

-In 2001, Rapson was one of a number of MPs stung by the satirical Channel 4 documentary series Brass Eye, which filmed him for its controversial "Paedogeddon" episode.
+In 2001, Rapson was one of a number of MPs persuaded to appear in the satirical Channel 4 documentary series Brass Eye, which filmed him for its controversial "Paedogeddon" episode.
 He was filmed describing "trust-me trousers", which were supposedly worn by paedophiles and inflated to hide an erection.
 The programme-makers also persuaded him to say that paedophiles were using "an area of internet the size of Ireland".
 The MP complained to the Broadcasting Standards Commission that he had been duped into appearing on the show and that it had infringed his privacy.
 The BSC ruled against him, saying the means used to deceive the MPs "were justified in the context of the serious issues raised by the programme" and in particular "the dangers of people in the public eye speaking with apparent authority about matters they do not understand".

-Rapson led the team that headed the development of Portsmouth City's Gunwharf Quays, a large leisure and retail center located near the famous Portsmouth docks and the district of Portsea.
-The 'Quays' saw huge success, becoming the tourist capital of the city.
+Rapson led the team that headed the development of Portsmouth City's Gunwharf Quays, a large leisure and retail center located near the Portsmouth docks and the district of Portsea.

 In 2018, Rapson was awarded the key of the city for his contributions and accomplishments in regard to representation and contributions for the city.
 This award was last given in 2008 and is only held by 32 others over a century of Portsmouth's history.

 Rapson retired in 2005 and still lives in Portchester and Portsmouth to this day, with his wife Phyllis.
 He has two children and four grandchildren.